 Licenses consist of payments and guarantees made to holders of intellectual property rights for use of their trademarks, copyrights or other intellectual property rights in the development of our products.
 Agreements with license holders generally provide for guaranteed minimum royalty payments for use of their intellectual property.
-Guaranteed minimum payments are initially recorded as an asset (licenses) and as a liability (accrued licenses) upon execution of a licensing agreement, provided that no significant performance remains to be completed by the licensor, we record payments when actually paid.
+Guaranteed minimum payments are initially recorded as an asset (licenses) and as a liability (accrued licenses) upon execution of a licensing agreement, provided that no significant performance remains to be completed by the licensor.
+When significant performance remains to be completed by the licensor, we record payments when actually paid.